How to See the Solar Eclipse Early Thursday Morning

+REMEMBER: DO NOT LOOK DIRECTLY AT THE SUN.
+You’ll need eclipse glasses or protective welding glass to see the eclipse safely.

-If you can’t watch the eclipse safely, watch 12 News Thursday morning for live coverage!
+If you can’t watch the eclipse safely, watch 12 News Now This Morning Thursday for live coverage!

 A solar eclipse occurs when the Moon comes in between the Earth and the Sun, blocking a portion or all (total) of the Sun.
 We will not see a total eclipse early Thursday morning.